The limit point in the Jante's law process has an absolutely continuous distribution

 This element $f$ is called the density of $\nu$, or the density of $W$.
 Every element of $L^1(\mathbb{R}^d, \lambda)$ has a Borel-measurable representative, so we may assume that $f$ is Borel-measurable.
-The density of a continuous random variable is not necessarily representable by a continuous function, and if $M$ happens to be equipped with a topology which generates $\mathfrak{S}$, the continuity of $W$ as a random variable is unrelated to the continuity of $W$ as a function. \item {\bf Mixtures of continuous random variables are continuous.} Suppose that $\pi$ is a Borel probability measure on $L^1(\mathbb{R}^d)$ and $\nu$ is a random continuous probability measure defined on $(M, \mathfrak{S},\mathbb{P})$ whose density $d\nu/d\lambda$ with respect to Lebesgue measure $\lambda$ is distributed according to $\pi$.
+The density of an absolutely continuous random variable is not necessarily representable by a continuous function, and if $M$ happens to be equipped with a topology which generates $\mathfrak{S}$, the absolute continuity of $W$ as a random variable is unrelated to the continuity of $W$ as a function.

+\item {\bf Mixtures of absolutely continuous random variables are absolutely continuous.} Suppose that $\pi$ is a Borel probability measure on $L^1(\mathbb{R}^d)$ and $\nu$ is a random absolutely continuous probability measure defined on $(M, \mathfrak{S},\mathbb{P})$ whose density $d\nu/d\lambda$ with respect to Lebesgue measure $\lambda$ is distributed according to $\pi$.
 Then for any Lebesgue measurable set $A \subseteq \mathbb{R}^d$ we have (by Tonelli's theorem)